Nwankwojosh/AJ-Sales-DashBoard/README.md

 - January is the best-performing month, while April sees the lowest sales.
 - Cash is the most preferred payment method.
 - The dashboard is interactive, allowing filtering by mall and year.

-Would you like further breakdowns, such as year-over-year trends or specific mall performance?